ksamuelscrow/Samuels-Crow-et-al.-2020-Data-and-Code-Repository-JGR-Biogeosciences-/README.md

 **Author Names:** Kimberly E. Samuels-Crow, Kiona Ogle, Marcy E. Litvak

-This repository contains model code and data files used for the analysis presented in the manuscript.
+This repository contains model code and data files used for the analysis presented in "Atmosphere-Soil Interactions Govern Ecosystem Flux Sensitivity to Environmental Conditions in Semiarid Woody Ecosystems over Varying Timescales" (JGR-Biogeosciences, 2020).

 **ModelCode:**
 Contains script for initializing and running the Stochastic Antecedent (SAM) model and the model code for the SAM model.